Pentoxifylline

 Pentoxifylline, also known as oxpentifylline, is a xanthine derivative used as a drug to treat muscle pain in people with peripheral artery disease.
-It is generic and sold under many brand names worldwide like Trental.
+It was approved for medical use in 1984 and is available as generic and sold under many brand names worldwide like Trental.

 Medical uses

 Its primary use in medicine is to reduce pain, cramping, numbness, or weakness in the arms or legs which occurs due to intermittent claudication, a form of muscle pain resulting from peripheral artery diseases.
 This is its only FDA, MHRA and TGA-labelled indication.
 However, pentoxifylline is also recommended for off-label use as an adjunct to compression bandaging for the treatment of chronic venous leg ulcers by the Scottish Intercollegiate Guidelines Network (SIGN) as this has been shown to improve healing rates.